youliangtan/edgeml/README.md

 # edgeml

+> ⚠️ Edgeml has been deprecated, please used the renamed lib: [agentlace](https://github.com/youliangtan/agentlace) ⚠️

 A simple framework for distributed machine learning applications with edge devices.
 Given the limitations of GPU compute for many edge devices, EdgeML facilitates a distributed data stream between edge devices and a remote GPU server.
 Built on a client-server architecture, EdgeML efficiently manages the transport layer for multiple clients and a central server.
 Moreover, Edgeml also enables async operations and inter-processes communications between different processes on a single machine.

 ## Installation